 Showing posts tagged 1776

-Thomas Sully, “Passage of the Delaware,” 1819 (oil on canvas), Museum of Fine Arts, Boston.
-Click on the photograph to reach the Museum website.
-The painting was a “Gift of the Owners of the old Boston Museum.”
+Thomas Sully, "Passage of the Delaware," 1819 (oil on canvas), Museum of Fine Arts, Boston.
+Follow the link to reach an article about the painting and Sully in the Wall Street Journal (March, 2011).

-One of my ancestors, Irishman John Honeyman, helped make the crossing of the Delaware possible (en.wikipedia.org/wiki/John_Honeyman).
-I joined the National Society, Daughters of the American Revolution in 2010, after having formally demonstrated my relationship.
-I am now working with a professional genealogist to prove seven more American Revolutionary War ancestors.
+One of my ancestors, Irishman John Honeyman, helped make the crossing of the Delaware possible.
+I joined the National Society, Daughters of the American Revolution in 2010, after having formally demonstrated my relationship to John.

 The Metropolitan Museum of Art in New York reopened the newly redesigned American Wing to showcase its stellar collection of American Art.
 I was delighted to see Emanuel Leutze’s 1851 painting, "Washington Crossing the Delaware" at center stage.
 Click on the picture to reach the MET’s website.

 Thanks to the Daughters of the American Revolution, I was able to identify several Patriot ancestors, including Irishman John Honeyman, who helped make the Crossing of the Delaware possible.
 Having this knowledge (just over a year now), has truly changed my life.
 I only wish I had known when I was a youngster!

 Please see a prior Tumblr post, "An Ornate Stove … and the Family of a Clever Irish Spy," for more about my family’s history.

 An Ornate Stove … and the Family of a Clever Irish Spy

 The past few years I have been exploring my ancestry.
 Thanks to the assistance of genealogical researchers in the ranks of the Daughters of the American Revolution, I am gaining a greater understanding of my early American heritage.